TENNLab-UTK/Conversion-Networks/markdown/09_Spike_Counts.md

 # Case Study: Network to Compare Spike Counts on Two output Neurons

+The video for this markdown file is in [https://youtu.be/xXL_4slMYvs](https://youtu.be/xXL_4slMYvs).

 This illustrates the network from the section of the paper entitled: "Case Study:
 Comparing Spike Counts".